 The Cosmopolitan Race + Sports Book

-You’ve probably heard The Cosmopolitan’s brilliant slogan, “Just the right amount of wrong.”
+You’ve probably heard The Cosmopolitan of Las Vegas’s brilliant slogan, “Just the right amount of wrong.”
 But this place is definitely just right.
 Adjacent to The Chandelier lounge in all its cascading crystal glory, the sports book welcomes with its rectangular bar and beyond accommodating service.
 You’ll find inviting leather banquets, high-top seating facing a first-rate LED wall projecting the action, foosball, pool and don’t get us started on the over-the-top enthusiasm surrounding the “plastic ponies.”
 And besides comfort seating, who doesn’t love the quintessential comfort food that is tater tots?
 Dusted with truffles or piled on your nachos, they’re a win no matter how your team fared.

 Charlie’s Bar + Grill

 If you’ve been to the Wynn, you know it’s fancy.
 As in, you’ll see men in tuxes on a Sunday afternoon type fancy.
 But Charlie’s is named after Charlie Meyerson; a one-time bookie turned World War II hero turned beloved casino host.
 So all pretension is left at the door.
 Their postgame brews and bites are American casual — think cheesesteaks and waffle fries.
 And the open-air flow allows for a straight sightline into the newly renovated Wynn sports book with its massive 180-degree video wall to catch all the highlights.

 HyperX Esports Arena Las Vegas at Luxor